-Exclusive Gateways base on Data
+Exclusive Gateways based on Data

+- The Gateway (Decision)

+creates alternative paths

+based on defined

+conditions.

-- These are the most commonly used type of Gateways. - They can be shown with or without an internal "X" marker.
-Without is the most common use. - The Gateway (Decision) creates alternative paths based on defined conditions n|1
+- Exclusice Gateways based on Data are the most commonly used Gateways

+- They can be shown with or without an internal "X" marker.
+Without is the most common use.